AlexEne/rust_hawktracer/README.md

 This offers simple, minimal bindings to help you profile your programs.

 ## Warning
-I have just tested it on Windows since that's what I have at home, use it at your own risk.
 You need an external tool in order to transform bindings from a binary format to something that can be interpreted by __chrome:://tracing__
 This tool can be build for now from the main hawktracer repo (client/hawktracer-to-json).
 For now you either build it yourself, or use the one from the rust_hawktracer releases: https://github.com/AlexEne/rust_hawktracer/releases/tag/First_release